devops329/devops/instruction/uiTesting/uiTesting.md

 ## Flakiness

 Browser driven testing is inherently flaky due to the nature of simulating a user across diverse devices.
-Flake can cause tests to intermittently pass or fail.
-This slows down development cycles and create a sense of distrust in the testing process.
+Flakiness can cause tests to intermittently pass or fail.
+This slows down development cycles and creates a sense of distrust in the testing process.
 Here are some ways to combat flaky tests:

 - Identify and eliminate synchronization issues: Ensure your tests wait for elements to load completely before interacting with them.
 - Handle dynamic content effectively: Use robust selectors that can adapt to slight changes in the UI.